simplifi/geo_lookup_scripts/README.md

-  radius      - expressed in miles label       - will override the default label of "name: address" fence_type  - valid values are Target or Conversion, default is Target
+  radius      - expressed in miles label       - will override the default label of "name: address" fence_type  - valid values are Target, Conversion or Event, default is Target

 outputs the following YAML format: